isacfiorotti/azure-data-pipeline/README.md

 # core-data-pipeline

-A modular, production-grade data pipeline built with Python, Docker, dbt, and Terraform — designed for scalable ingestion, transformation, and orchestration in financial services and risk analytics environments.
+A modular, production-grade azure data pipeline template built with Python, Docker, and Terraform — designed for scalable ingestion, transformation, and orchestration in azure environments.

----

-## 🚀 Features

-- Containerized pipeline with Docker and Colima
-- Modular code structure (ETL, transformations, utilities)
-- Config-driven with YAML
-- dbt for SQL-based transformations
-- Terraform for provisioning data infrastructure
-- Supports local and cloud execution

----

-## 🧰 Stack

-- **Python 3.12**
-- **Poetry** for dependency management
-- **Docker + Colima** for local containerization
-- **dbt** for data modeling
-- **Terraform** for infrastructure-as-code

----

 ## 🛠️ Getting Started